MalikHw/HwYtVidGrabber/README.md

 No installation is necessary.

 * On Windows, simply run the executable (.exe) file.
-* For other operating systems, run the library directly. (python and the other dependcies are inside the app
+* For other operating systems, run the library directly. (python and the other dependcies are inside the app)(rename the file to `HwYtVidGrabber` ans run it with `./HwYtVidGrabber`. installation script, soon)

 ##   Usage